Strengths and Opportunities for Bakery and Snacks

 Nothing kills a snack attack faster than the same old routine.
 Consumers chase trends, and these days the weirder, the better.
 Once-exotic flavors like smoke, wasabi, and Sriracha have gone mainstream.

-It’s always been a challenge for Bakery and Snacks manufacturers to stay innovative, especially if a fad fizzles fast.
+It’s always been a challenge for bakery and snacks manufacturers to stay innovative, especially if a fad fizzles fast.
 Tight margins make it difficult to keep up.
 Shortening the time a product moves from research to retail is critical to staying cutting edge, even relevant.
-Retaining a well-trained workforce, as demonstrated in this webinar, can cut costs better spent on innovation.
+Retaining a well-trained and engaged workforce can save money that can be spent on innovation.

-One big change brought on by FSMA is recordkeeping’s magnified importance in operations and inspections.
+One big change brought on by FSMA is record keeping’s magnified importance in operations and inspections.
 Documentation has always been important, but now it will carry even more weight in mandatory procedures.
 One way to track documentation is to standardize your systems.
-Learn more recordkeeping best practices in this webinar.
-Another way to get frontline employees on board is to incorporate one-one-on coaching.
+Another way to get frontline employees on board is to incorporate on-the-floor coaching.